Invest in yourself first

 - Turning setbacks & difficulties as stepping stones for future success

-- Sustaining the business over long term
+- Sustaining the business over the

 I also hope CEOs would gauge their internal leaders on similar lines.
 Leaders, who are assigned to manage one or several business units, launch new products, services, businesses would benefit by taking proactive steps in equipping themselves on these lines.

 I smiled and fired another salvo – “How much time & money are you currently investing in Becoming an Entrepreneur?”
 He drew a blank.
 Fortunately, he realized then that he needs to change his perspective that entrepreneurship is a science and not just an art.
 Well said, Abraham Lincoln!
-“Give me six hours to chop down a tree and I will spend the first four sharpening the axe”.
-Sharpening the axe or in other words enhancing one’s existing skills or acquiring new skills for that matter is more relevant in business now than ever.
+“Give me six hours to chop down a tree and I will spend the first four sharpening the

 So, what does it take to be an entrepreneur or an intrapreneur?
 What sort of person do you have to become to start and grow a business?
 What are the most important traits?
 How do you know if you have what it takes to succeed in business?

 We will dwell on these questions and much more in the following posts.
 But before that, I would love to hear your views and experiences about investing in oneself.